skylarenglish/mage-wars-stats/README.md

 # mage-wars-stats
-a collection of functions for Mage Wars
+a collection of functions and a streamlit app for Mage Wars